roccoho/youtube_wrapped/README.md

 - speed up loading time, API calls bottleneck?
 - oauth for api key?
 - handle different dates in html file: probably not
-- what happens if there are concurrent users? no idea
+- what happens if there are concurrent users?
+Async!
 - unique id/storage folder for each user?